juliusbethge/b-short-url/README.md

 # b-short-url

 ## Overview
-b-short-url is a serverless url shortener that is built for firebase.
+b-short-url is a serverless url shortener that is built with firebase.
 It uses different firebase services (Cloud Functions, Hosting, Firestore) to take advantage of the benefits that come with a serverless architecture: The setup process is pretty straight forward and the scaling and maintenance are done completely by Google.

 ### Url generation
 To generate new short urls, b-short-url uses the hash function *MD5*.
 This results in the fact that the same url is converted into the same short url every time.
 One problem using this approach is called collision.
-This means the fact that multiple urls (inputs) convert to the same short url (hash).
+This means that multiple urls (inputs) convert to the same short url (hash).
 In this case, the user would not be able to create a short url if the corresponding hash is already used by another url.

 To get a small url, b-short-url shortens the md5-hash (formatted in base64) to a specified length.
 This means it is possible to store up to 64^*length_of_hash* urls in the database.
 For example, you can store up to 1,073,741,824 urls when setting the length to 5.
 The higher you set the length of the hash in the shortened url the smaller is the probability to experience collision issues while using b-short-url.